 Throughout your degree, you'll gain up to two years of real-world experience, build connections in industry and strengthen your professional skills with WatPD-Engineering, an online program that covers résumé writing, networking and more.
-On average, engineering students earn $50,000 to $90,000 over six work terms, helping to pay for tuition, books and living expenses.
+On average, engineering students earn over $17,000 per term, over six work terms, helping to pay for tuition, books and living expenses.

 Common questions about engineering co-op